grange85/ahfow-database/_galaxie-500-releases/galaxie-500-rutles-highway-revisted.md

 From liner notes (a supposed interview with ex-Rutle Ron Nasty (Neil Innes))...
 Debbie: - O.K., here's the first track.
 It's by GALAXIE 500.
 Ron: - Another bloody sequel!
 Which one have they done?
-Debbie: - Cheese & Onions
+Debbie: - Cheese and Onions
 Ron: - I like the start, I think this lot have got something, probably constipation, they're obviously high on laxatives...yep, they're speeding up...heading for the lavatory...aaaahh...nope!
 Ah well, back to the laxatives.